decentralized-identity/presentation-exchange/spec/spec.md

   same as the [[Ref:Subject]] of the name attribute.

-## Credential Status Constraints Feature
+## Credential Status Constraint Feature

 - The _constraints object_ ****MAY**** contain a `statuses` property.
 If present, its value ****MUST**** be an object that includes one or more of